All his life, his health was poor. It took more than 50 years to find out why

 Knapp consulted his longtime internist who was alarmed - and out of ideas.

-She suggested that he might want to see Cynthia Rudert, an Atlanta gastroenterologist who specializes in second opinion consultations that can take an hour or longer.
+She suggested that he might want to see Cynthia Rudert, an Atlanta gastroenterologist who specialises in second opinion consultations that can take an hour or longer.
 She does not take insurance.

 Knapp decided to make an appointment, even though he would need to pay for his office visits out of pocket.
 "I felt I had no choice," he said, "and nothing to lose."